fzarr/hekili-tww/README.md

 # hekili-tww
 Hekili fork for The War Within beta client.

 No APLs / ability logic has been updated - only the minimal AddOn API changes for it to run on the beta client.
+Outlaw rogue has some support but you will need to manually replace the APL with the one from simcraft.

 No github release is available - clone or download+unzip to your _beta_/Interface/AddOns folder.